Hans Christian Andersen Museum

 The Hans Christian Andersen Museum, or H.C.
 Andersens Odense, is a set of museums/buildings dedicated to the famous author Hans Christian Andersen in Odense, Denmark, some of which, at various times in history, have functioned as the main Odense-based museum on the author.

-They variously comprise the H.C.
-Andersen Museum (existing museum), the H.C.
-Andersen Birthplace (original museum), the H.C.
-Andersen Childhood Home, and even Møntergården (city museum).
-A new installation called House of Fairytales (called New H.C.
-Andersen Museum) is planned to open in late 2020.
+It consists of the H.C.
+Andersens Hus (the main museum which incorporates Andersen's birthplace), Ville Vau (a creative play space for children), the Hans Christian Andersen Garden, and the separately located H.C.
+Andersen's Childhood Home.

-They are administered and managed by Odense City Museums, a department of the Odense Municipality.
+They are administered and managed by Museum Odense.

 H.C.
 Andersen's Birthplace

 The birthplace (H.C.
-Andersen's Hus) is located in the building which is thought his birthplace (not conclusively confirmed), a small yellow house on the corner of 45 Hans Jensens Stræde and Bangs Boder street in the old town.
+Andersens Fødehjem) is located in the building which is thought his birthplace (not conclusively confirmed), a small yellow house on the corner of 45 Hans Jensens Stræde and Bangs Boder street in the old town.
 In 1908, the house was reopened as the H.C.
 Andersen Museum.
 It documents his life from his childhood years as the son of a shoemaker to his schooling, career as an author, and later life, with artifacts providing an insight into his acquaintances and adventures.
-The birthplace is also known as H.C.
-Andersen's House, after the plaque at the front door H.C.
-Andersen's Hus.